Atlanta baggage handler charged with helping smuggle guns onto flight

 “Delta is cooperating with authorities in this investigation,” Durrant said.
 “We take seriously any activity that fails to uphold our strict commitment to the safety and security of our customers and employees.”

-Henry was charged with criminal possession and sale of firearms as part of an investigation by the New York City police, according to court records.
+Henry was charged with criminal possession and sale of firearms as part of an investigation by the New York City Police Department, according to court records.

 Federal officials accused Henry of supplying a co-conspirator with 129 weapons, including two assault rifles, from Georgia between May and December.
 The guns were sold to a New York City undercover officer, investigators said.